 Learn about these early signs of dyslexia that might show up at your child’s different developmental stages and if you may need to look into visiting a dyslexia testing center.

-While children at this young age might not yet be reading, there are some early warning signs to watch for.
-Even before being preschool age, children who start talking at an older age than is expected.
+While children at this young age are most likely not reading yet, there are still some early warning signs to watch for, such as:

 - Difficulty learning nursery rhymes